Computer Setup

 ) - Run the following commands, one at a time, substituting your own info for the first two commands:

-$ git config --global user.name "Eric Weissman" $ git config --global user.email eric@example.com $ git config --global init.defaultBranch main $ git config --global core.editor "atom --wait" $ git config --global pull.rebase false
+$ git config --global user.name "Eric Weissman" $ git config --global user.email eric@example.com $ git config --global init.defaultBranch main $ git config --global core.editor "code --wait" $ git config --global pull.rebase false

 Configure GitHub